-Ultimately, CQI efforts are conducted to ensure that departmental objectives are being met, that quality patient care is being delivered, that standards and regulations are being met, and that safe (effective) practices are enhancing the quality of life for the public that we serve.
-With that, there is the potential for other benefits which include: improved accountability, improved staff morale, refined service delivery processes, flexibility to meet service delivery changes, and the potential to justify new programs and practices.
+CQI efforts are conducted to ensure that departmental objectives are being met, that quality patient care is being delivered, standards and regulations are being met, and that safe (effective) practices are enhancing the quality of life for the public that we serve.
+We work closely with out hospital partners, Tidewater EMS Council (TEMS) and toher agencies to accomplish our goals.

 Reviews of cases involving cardiac arrest, advanced airway , STEMI, naloxone use, strokes and numerous other types of cases are performed regularly.
 These are selected based on department, regional and/or local healthcare initiatives, random selection, or through OMD input.

 If, at any time, you have any questions or feedback about our CQI program, please do not hesitate to contact us.